Boxing on ABC: Fight of the Week (1960–1963)

-Wide World of Sports (1964-2000)
+Wide World of Sports (1964–2000)

 Prior to the advent of Wide World of Sports, many major heavyweight boxing title matches were televised via "closed-circuit" (this generally meant that you had go to a movie theater to see it, pay a decent-sized amount of money to get it, and then watch it on a giant screen).
-Often, Wide World of Sports would show full-length replays of the fights a week or two later; these replays were usually called by Howard Cosell, who became one of the best-known (and possibly most controversial) sportscaster in American television history.
+Often, Wide World of Sports would show full-length replays of the fights a week or two later; these replays were usually called by Howard Cosell, who became one of the best-known (and possibly most controversial) sportscasters in American television history.

 Still rebuilding a winning record after his first professional loss to Joe Frazier, Muhammad Ali faced Ken Norton on March 31, 1973, at the Sports Arena, San Diego, California.
 The fight was aired live on free TV in the United States via ABC.

 Jerry Quarry retired for over two and a half years after his 1975 fight with Ken Norton fight.
 At around this time, Quarry signed a contract with ABC to be a boxing commentator.
 Quarry was very popular in this position, drawing the ire of Howard Cosell, who was being pushed out of some commentary work by Quarry.
 In mid-1977, a return match was being put together which would put Quarry in against a ranked heavyweight.
 The ranked heavyweight would be Italian Lorenzo Zanon.
 The match was to be televised on ABC, where Quarry was contracted.
 But both fighters signed to have the bout televised on CBS.
 When Quarry, who often negotiated his own fight contracts, signed the bout to CBS, he lost his ABC contract.